An Unfortunate Assignment Part 1

 "How did she let it out?"
 I pressed on.

-Shaken by my meeting with Ms. McGinley I collected myself and made my leave of the sanitarium.
-On the ride back to my office I could not stop thinking of those last tormented words that Agatha spoke to me.
+Shaken by my meeting with Ms. McGinley, I collected myself and made my leave of the sanitarium.
+On the ride back to my office, I could not stop thinking of those last tormented words that Agatha spoke to me.
 "You'll be next," she said, which ran shivers up my spine.
-I took solace, at the time, in believing these to be the words of an utterly mad woman, whose traumatic experience as a child and a life spent in an institution, had warped her sense of reality so severely that she could no longer form any rational thoughts.
-Still the encounter had pierced my resolve and I was looking forward to the hidden bottle of brandy I had tucked away in my office.
+At the time, I took solace in believing these to be the words of an utterly insane woman, whose traumatic experience as a child and a life spent in an institution had warped her sense of reality so severely that she could no longer form any rational thoughts.
+Still, the encounter had pierced my resolve, and I was looking forward to the hidden bottle of brandy I had tucked away in my office.

-When I returned to my cramped seventh floor corner office on Washington St. Mr. Brooks was still there finishing up for the night.
-The disorganized pile of boxes containing the company's books was smaller than before and a new pile of orderly boxes had appeared on the other side of the room.
-It seemed as though Mr. Brooks had made it through a fourth or so of the boxes and files which made up the entirety of the company's financial history.
-I asked about the progress and was relieved to hear that nothing odd or inappropriate had, as of yet, been discovered.
-Mr. Brooks informed me that he has been through much of the early years of the company and was just beginning the era when Colton McGinley took over as its head.
+When I returned to my cramped seventh-floor corner office on Washington Street, Mr. Brooks was still there finishing up for the night.
+The disorganized pile of boxes containing the company's books was smaller than before.
+A new collection of neat boxes had appeared on the other side of the room.
+It seemed as though Mr. Brooks had made it through a fourth or so of the boxes and files, which made up the entirety of the company's financial history.
+I asked about his progress and was relieved to hear that nothing odd or inappropriate had been discovered.
+Mr. Brooks informed me that he had been through much of the company's early years and was beginning the era when Colton McGinley took over as its head.
 I bid the stoic accountant farewell and set an early start for the next day.
 I assumed I would be spending another night in the office and would welcome the early wakeup, as I knew his punctuality was second to none.

-After Mr. Brooks departed I had a bit of brandy to settle my nerves, making sure there was no one else in the office to see my small indiscretion.
-Since it was obvious that Agatha McGinley was completely unstable the estate would move to the Lawton family.
-Having tracked down the appropriate descendants of Wesley Lawton I set about calling the Lawton's to let them know the good news.
-Mr. Gerald Lawton answered the phone and I explained to him the circumstances that had transpired to facilitate the transfer of the McGinley estate to the Lawton family.
-Mr. Lawton did not know any of the history connected with the McGinley family but he was aware of the tragic cave-in that claimed the life of his great grand uncle.
-The Lawton's had not maintained any connection to the other families involved in the odd history of the estate, and I saw no reason to convey some of the unsavory facts of the parties involved.
-I setup a time to meet at the property in Waltham and Mr. Lawton agreed to the meeting.
+After Mr. Brooks departed, I had a bit of brandy to settle my nerves, ensuring there was no one else in the office to see my indiscretion.
+Since it was apparent that Agatha McGinley was completely unstable, the estate would move to the Lawton family.
+Having tracked down the appropriate descendants of Wesley Lawton, I set about calling the Lawton's to let them know the good news.
+Mr. Gerald Lawton answered the phone.
+I explained to him the circumstances that had transpired to facilitate the transfer of the McGinley estate to the Lawton family.
+Mr. Lawton did not know any of the history connected with the McGinley family.
+He was aware of the tragic cave-in that claimed the life of his great grand uncle, however.
+The Lawton's had not maintained any connection to the other families involved in the estate's odd history, and I saw no reason to convey any of the unsavory facts surrounding it.
+I set up a time to meet at the property in Waltham, and Mr. Lawton agreed to the meeting.
 He seemed excited about the inheritance and the idea of acquiring the property.
-He let me know that he would be procuring the services of an architect friend of the family and a contractor who he wanted to assess the cost of any construction or repairs that would need to be made.
+He let me know that he would be procuring the services of an architect and a contractor who he wanted to assess the cost of any repairs that would be needed.

-When I ended the call, I felt relief that this assignment would soon be coming to a close.
-There was a strange sense of foreboding that was settling in and I wanted to be done with it as soon as possible.
+When I ended the call, I felt relieved that this assignment would soon be coming to a close.
+There was a strange sense of foreboding settling in, and I wanted to be done with it as quickly as possible.
 It was the words of Agatha McGinley that repeated in my mind over and over.
-I am not a man easily shaken, but the encounter with Agatha mixed with the tragic and strange history of the McGinley family set some seed of malignant malevolence in my mind regarding the estate.
-I sat at my desk staring at the contents of the safe deposit box which I had laid out on the desk in front of me.
-The key, which could not be for the doors since I had a set of keys for the property, none of which were similar to this one in age or style.
-The journal, which was completely illegible and so, could not be studied to extract its contents.
+I am not a man easily shaken, but Agatha's encounter mixed with the tragic and strange history of the McGinley family set some seed of malignant malevolence in my mind regarding the estate.
+I sat at my desk, staring at the safe deposit box contents which I had laid out on the desk in front of me.
+The key could not be for the doors as I had a set of keys for the property already.
+None of which were similar to this one in age or style.
+The completely illegible journal, could not be studied to extract its contents.
 I thought that I might show it to Mr. Brooks to see what he could make of it.
-There were some pages which had what seemed to be mathematical formulas and so being a man of numbers maybe he could glean something from its pages.
+Some pages had what seemed to be mathematical formulas, and so being a man of numbers, maybe he could glean something from them.
 Finally, the strange stone, which Ms. Waterford took for further study.
 I was hoping that she would have more information for me when we met at the house the next day.

-The next morning, I woke when Mrs. Lampton opened the office for the day receiving an odd look from the stalwart office assistant but she said nothing.
+The next morning, I woke when Mrs. Lampton opened the office for the day, receiving an odd look from the stalwart office assistant, but she said nothing.
 Mr. Brooks showed up promptly as expected and got right down to work on the remaining mountain of paperwork.
-I showed Mr. Brooks the strange journal to which he took a cursory glance and came to the conclusion that it was some sort of cypher.
-I was astonished to hear this and since Penkin had referred to the book as a key it seemed like a logical conclusion.
-Brooks also divulged that without the corresponding encrypted text it was essentially useless.
-Putting this to the back of my mind I set out for the trip to the house in an attempt to get to the location before any of the others in case there were issues getting into the home.
+I showed Mr. Brooks the strange journal to which he took a cursory glance and concluded that it was some sort of cipher.
+I was astonished to hear this since Penkin had referred to the book as a key; it seemed like a logical conclusion.
+Brooks also divulged that without the corresponding encrypted text, it was virtually useless.
+Putting this to the back of my mind, I set out for the trip to the house to get to the location before any of the others in case there were issues getting into the home.

-As I reached the foot of the stairs I saw Mr. Lawton standing with Mr. Stark both gesturing to the wall north of the bay window in the great room.
-When I asked what had happened they both did not have an answer but relayed that Mr. Elliot had gone around the side of the house to investigate.
-Glancing around for damage I hurried out the front door and to the left around the north side of the house.
-To my utter amazement when I rounded the corner it was unquestionably apparent what had caused the horrible crash.
+As I reached the foot of the stairs, I saw Mr. Lawton standing with Mr. Stark, gesturing to the wall north of the bay window in the great room.
+When I asked what had happened, they did not have an answer but relayed that Mr. Elliot had gone around the house's side to investigate.
+Glancing around for damage, I hurried out the front door and left around the north side of the house.
+To my utter amazement, when I rounded the corner, it was unquestionably apparent what had caused the horrible crash.
 An old elm tree had fallen onto the side of the house.
-Luckily it was close enough to the house that the fall did not allow the bulk of the tree to pick up momentum.
-It didn't seem to have done any major structural damage, only cosmetic and one of the upstairs windows had been broken.
-Mr. Elliot was examining the tree when I reached it and I asked his opinion on the situation.
-In his assessment, it was strange that the tree had fallen since it appeared healthy however he believed that it may have been a shifting of the sediment that caused the root system to dislodge and allow the weight of the tree to topple it.
+Luckily it was close enough to the home that the fall did not allow the bulk of the tree to pick up momentum.
+It didn't seem to have done any significant structural damage.
+Only cosmetic and one of the upstairs windows had been broken.
+Mr. Elliot was examining the tree when I reached it, and I asked his opinion on the situation.
+In his assessment, it was strange that the tree had fallen since it appeared healthy.
+However, he believed that it might have been a shifting of the sediment that caused the root system to dislodge and allow the weight of the tree to topple it.
 It was plain to see that the earth around the base of the tree was significantly disturbed.

-After checking that everyone was all right and informing the others what had happened we took a look into the basement to see if the displacement of earth had caused any damage.
-Unfortunately, we found that the basements north side brick wall, the side where the tree had been uprooted, was cracked and bulging.
-There seemed to be an uncertain amount of damage to the wall and possibly the foundation of the house.
-Mr. Elliot assured me that, though the damage, may be significant, it would not be difficult to repair and it opened up possibilities for remodeling if the Lawton's desired.
+After checking that everyone was all right and informing the others what had happened, we took a look into the basement to see if the displacement of earth had caused any damage.
+Unfortunately, we found that the brick wall on the north side, where the tree had been uprooted, was cracked and bulging.
+There seemed to be an undetermined amount of damage to the wall and possibly the house's foundation.
+Mr. Elliot assured me that, though the damage may be significant, it would not be difficult to repair.
+It opened up possibilities for remodeling if the Lawton's desired.

-Once the excitement had died down I returned to the master bedroom to investigate the secret wall nook that I had left Ms. Waterford with.
-When I returned to the room she had the books displayed on the bed and was scrutinizing other objects in the room.
+Once the excitement had died down, I returned to the master bedroom to investigate the secret wall nook that I had left Ms. Waterford investigating.
+When I returned to the room, she had the books displayed on the bed and was scrutinizing other objects in the room.
 I asked about the books.
-She let me know the three journals were of no real value, the oldest being seventy or more years old and the most recent dating within the last ten years.
+She let me know the three journals were of no real value, the oldest being seventy or more years old, and the most recent dating within the last ten years.
 I was eager to take these volumes back to the office for further study.

-Mr. Elliot and I setup a time to meet the next day and I gave him a spare key so that he could get to work early before I arrived.
-Mr. Lawton did not seem concerned about the tree and was consulting with his architect about changes that he would like to make to the layout of the house.
-I left them to lock up as they were still taking measurements and discussing potential renovations and headed back to my office in Boston.
-I was eager to begin looking into the journals which were now beside me in the front seat of my auto as I drove through the sleepy forested two-lane roads that eventually gave way to the lights and bustle of the city.
+Mr. Elliot and I set up a time to meet the next day, and I gave him a spare key so that he could get to work before I arrived.
+Mr. Lawton did not seem concerned about the tree and was consulting with his architect about changes that he would like to make to the house's layout.
+I left them to lock up as they were still taking measurements and discussing potential renovations heading back to my office in Boston.
+I was eager to begin looking into the journals that were now beside me in the front seat of my auto as I drove through the sleepy forested two-lane roads that eventually gave way to the city's lights and bustle.Continue to An Unfortunate Assignment Part 2